 As data and analytics moves to the cloud, data and analytics leaders still struggle to align the right services to the right use cases, which leads to unnecessary increased governance and integration overhead.

 The question for data and analytics is moving from how much a given service costs to how it can meet the workload’s performance requirements beyond the list price.

-Data and analytics leaders need to prioritize workloads that can exploit cloud capabilities and focus on cost optimization when moving to cloud.
+Data and analytics leaders need to prioritize workloads that can exploit cloud capabilities and focus on cost optimization and other benefits such as change and innovation acceleration when moving to cloud.

 Trend 7: Data and analytics worlds collide

-Data and analytics capabilities have traditionally been considered distinct entities and managed accordingly.
-Vendors offering end-to-end workflows enabled by augmented analytics blur the distinction between the two markets.
+Data and analytics capabilities have traditionally been considered distinct capabilities and managed accordingly.
+Vendors offering end-to-end workflows enabled by augmented analytics blur the distinction between once separate markets.

 The collision of data and analytics will increase interaction and collaboration between historically separate data and analytics roles.
 This impacts not only the technologies and capabilities provided, but also the people and processes that support and use them.
 The spectrum of roles will extend from traditional data and analytics roles in IT to information explorer, consumer and citizen developer as an example.